States / New Hampshire

 What the Data Suggests

-New Hampshire has 42 scored service markets in the Munimetric coverage set, covering roughly 711,044 residents in total.
-At the latest reading, the state-level average lands at 19.8 out of 100, indicating limited signs of structural stress in aggregate.
+New Hampshire has 42 scored service markets in the Munimetric coverage set, covering roughly 713,004 residents in total.
+At the latest reading, the state-level average lands at 19.9 out of 100, indicating early but meaningful signs of structural stress in aggregate.
 No markets currently sit in elevated-stress bands.

-Across state markets, Operational Stress (8.5 points average) and Capex Pressure (8.4) are the leading contributors to headline stress.
+Across state markets, Capex Pressure (8.6 points average) and Operational Stress (8.4) are the leading contributors to headline stress.
 The relatively close spacing suggests pressure is spread across more than one dimension.

 167 active signals are recorded across state markets.
 The most prevalent is Climate Hazard Exposure, affecting 40 markets.